pchapin/clac/C++-Style.md

 This document describes the style used for the C++ code in the Clac project.
 This document is, of course, subject to discussion, change, and evolution.

+The intent of this style guide is to promote a consistent, readible style, and to reduce the chances for errors.
+Exceptions to this style should be made with those primary goals in mind.
+Exceptions are expected and are not considered problematic, particularly if they enhance local readibility, unless the exceptions become commonplace.
+In that situation, either the code or the style guide should be reviewed and modified.

-In this document "shall" is intended to define a requirement, "should" is intended to define a recommendation, and "may" is intended to define an option.
-Making exceptions to this style is acceptable; exceptional circumstances are common.
+In this document "shall" is intended to define a requirement of this guide, "should" is intended to define a recommendation, and "may" is intended to define an option.

 ## Naming